The Filters add-on provides front-end and admin functionality for creating, managing, and displaying Ajax Load More filters.

 The following groups of shortcode parameters are available with the Filters add-on.

-Note: Both the the Ajax Load More core shortcode and Filters shortcode have a target parameter which is required to connect the filtering functionality.
+Note: The core Ajax Load More shortcode and Filters shortcode have a target parameter required to connect the filtering functionality.

 Filters Shortcode